alan-acosta1/SHPEUGA-Website/README.md

-This is the private repository to work on the website before we publish it...
-Over time this will developed into something fantastic, but for now, we start fresh.
+This is the SHPE website for the UGA Chapter.
+We are still in early stages of the website since it is only me working on the website.
+The website should help UGA students learn more about SHPE uga.
 See a log of each SHPE Bytes meeting and what we covered

-## Meeting 1 Oct.
-15 2025
+## Techstack
 Our goal was awareness of SHPEBytes and elaborate on what was expected to be achieved.
 We established our first project, the UGA SHPE Website.